-

 The wolf came tearing around the corner, Dylan dropping to a knee as Devyn leapt at him.

-"Oh gods..."
+"Oh, gods..."
 Margaret sighed as the two slid across the floor.
 "Can we go one day without you bowling someone over Devyn?
 Please?"

-"Hey Devyn.
+"Hey, Devyn.
 You can't have missed me that bad.
 I was just here last night," Dylan laughed, scratching Devyn's neck.

 "Come on, we need to get going," Margaret said, shooing the three out of the house.

-Dylan opened the door to the car, Devyn jumping into the back seat.
+Dylan opened the door to the car, and Devyn jumped into the back seat.
 Margaret motioned for Jason to take the front passenger seat as the other neko got in after the wolf.
 This was complete nightmare fuel.
 But Jason just smiled and forced himself into the car, buckling himself securely.

 The neko heard a click from the backseat.
 Turning, he grinned at the sight of Devyn sitting upright, buckled into the seat with a harness.
 Who knew wolf seatbelts were a thing?